Categories

 Mechanism of action

 MGB molecules bind to the minor groove of the DNA double strand through van der Waals forces, stabilizing the probe-target complex.
-The increase in Tm value is positively correlated with the GC content (ΔTm=0.5-1.5℃/bp), and combined with the NFQ quenching group, the background signal is reduced to 1/5 of the TAMRA system (Figure 5).
+The magnitude of the Tm increase is positively correlated with the GC content (ΔTm = 0.5-1.5°C/bp).
+Combined with the NFQ quencher, the background signal is reduced to 1/5 that of the TAMRA system (Figure 5).

 • High specificity (distinguishing single base mismatches)

-• Adapt to complex templates (such as direct amplification of genomic DNA)
+• Adaptable to complex templates (such as direct amplification of genomic DNA)

 • Mg²+ concentration needs to be optimized (2.5-4 mM recommended)